-Pickles & Ice Cream is a web platform dedicated to providing all the prenatal and postpartum information you need.
-It’s a place you can connect with other moms through message boards, gain valuable information about motherhood, and join their online groups or classes tailored to specific topics.
+Pickles & Ice Cream is a non-profit organization dedicated to improving maternal and infant health outcomes across Georgia through education, access to resources, and advocacy.
+You can connect with other moms through their message boards, gain valuable information about motherhood on their website, and join their online groups or classes tailored to specific topics.

 I hope these resources help you navigate the challenges of maternal mental health.
-If you want to talk to a licensed professional contact us to schedule a free consultation to see how we can help.
+If you want to talk to a licensed professional schedule a free consultation with Patrice.
 Remember, you are not alone!